RafaLefort/TFM_ANN_Interpretability/README.md

 This folder will contain:

-- ANN architectures
+- CNN architectures
 - Training scripts
 - Interpretability analyses (e.g., saliency maps, feature importance)

-Currently empty — models will be added as the project progresses.
+**Files:**
+- `RData_to_paq.R` — Conversion of the RData dataset to paq format for importing it to python.
+- `CNN.py` — CNN implementation for subject-level analysis.
+- `CNN_results.py` — Plotting of the CNN results.

 ---